intelij/Taxi-Referral-Service-API/README.md

 ## How it works ?

 Triplogic uses GPS to keep the driver location updated.
-When a user wants to hire a taxi the users is presented a list of nearby drivers … and their phone numbers.
+When a user wants to hire a taxi the user is presented a list of nearby drivers … and their phone numbers.
 The user can simply send the pickup request and call up the driver and the driver will come to pick the user.

 ## Bussiness Model